SeunFashina002/100Days-of-DSA/1-TimeComplexity/readme.md

 > _Time complexity is measured in Big-O-notation O(n)._

 #### Big-O-notation is the number of steps taken for a code or program to execute.

+# <br>**Space Complexity**

+#### Space complexity is the memory space that your program takes consumes.
+Technically, it is the combination of auxiliary space and and input space.

+- Auxiliary Space:
+- Input Space: